-CSU owns and operates four fully electric maintenance and service vehicles.
+CSU owns and operates six fully electric maintenance and service vehicles.

 Why travel if you don't have to?
-CSU’s Center for Instructional Technology and Distance Learning currently hosts ten video conference equipped spaces on campus.
+CSU’s Center for Instructional Technology and Distance Learning currently hosts 10 video conference-equipped spaces on campus.
 They support established IVDL (Interactive Video Distance Learning) program classes between CSU and partner schools from across the region and internationally.
 These spaces are also available for video conferences for a number of other purposes including:

 - Search Committees